Academic Advising Center

 Global Education advisors can help you figure out study away and to prepare you for your program.
 There are three easy ways to access the GEO advising team - Group Info Session, Drop-in Advising, and Individual Advising Sessions.

 Academic Guides integrate academic coaching and whole student support into the fabric of the Duke campus residential experience.
-Its purpose is to listen to your concerns, support you in and out of the classroom, and connect you with any and all resources you need to thrive as a Duke student.
+Its purpose is to listen to your concerns, support you in and out of the classroom, and connect you with any and all resources you need to thrive.

 Academic Resource Center services support you academically during your undergraduate career at Duke.
 ARC's mission is to empower you by creating a collaborative environment in which you explore and cultivate skills that optimize your learning and academic experiences.